spensbot/captivatesynth.com/docs/Videos.md

 ## Promo Video Monologue 1

 Welcome to Captivate.
-The lighting and visual synth.
+The lighting and visual synthesizer.
 Captivate is generating these lighting and visuals live.
-And it's all dynamically synchronized to the music.
+And it's all dynamically synchronized to the music with Ableton Link.

-If I change tempo, everything adjusts
+If I increase the tempo, everything adjusts

 I can turn everything blue with the push of a button

+I can move right and left with a single slider

 And when the beats drops.

-Captivate empowers musicians, djs, and hobbyists to compliment their sound with a visual experience that just works.
+Captivate empowers musicians to compliment their sound with a visual experience that just works.

 It's free and open source, and we can't wait so see what you create.
 (Go make something awesome)